 In financial reporting, a company’s income tax payable must equate to total tax expense.
 However, income tax payable may not equal total tax expense due to the difference in income recognition between tax laws and accounting methods.

 To simplify, accounting rule differences between a company and the IRS may cause a deferment in income tax payment.

 - Deferred income tax is a liability.
-It arises from differences in depreciation methods.
+It primarily arises from differences in taxes payable created by different depreciation methods.